caprenter/bingley-music-town/docs/_help/live-music-events.md

   \  \n"
-description: "Would you like to get involved in putting on Live Music Events?   \n\nPlenty of people that are putting on Live Music Events locally are looking for people to help out.\n\nOne such event is [Rumble Up The Ryshworth](https://rumbleupbingley.co.uk/) which is run by Bingley Music Town volunteers and there are opportunities to learn sound engineering, being a roadie, running the door and welcoming people, booking bands, promotion, publicity, websites, and so on. \n"
+description: "Would you like to get involved in putting on Live Music Events?   \n\nPlenty of people that are putting on Live Music Events locally are looking for people to help out.\n\n[Rumble Events Bingley](https://rumbleupbingley.co.uk/) is run by Bingley Music Town volunteers and there are opportunities to learn sound engineering, being a roadie, running the door and welcoming people, booking bands, promotion, publicity, websites, and so on. \n"
 permalink: "/help/live-music-events.html"
 layout: help_page
 ---